 Benn scores 2 goals, gets 3 as Stars beat Hurricanes 4-1

-DALLAS (AP) — Jamie Benn got his sixth career hat trick — despite putting only two pucks in the net — and the Dallas Stars beat the Carolina Hurricanes 4-1 on Tuesday night.
+DALLAS (AP) – Jamie Benn didn’t even need to put the puck in the net to complete his sixth career hat trick on Tuesday night.

+Benn, who scored a goal in each of the first two periods, was awarded his third when the Dallas captain was pulled down while heading toward an empty net late in the Stars’ 4-1 win over the Carolina Hurricanes.

+More than the usual number of hats were tossed onto the ice after Benn’s third goal.
+Fans received Stars-logo camouflage baseball caps in a Military Appreciation Night promotion.

+“So I decided to use it,” Benn said.
+“I might have to keep it around a little longer.”

-Benn scored the game’s first goal in the first period, added a power-play tally in the second and was awarded his third with 1:19 to play when he was pulled down on the way to shooting at an empty net.
+Benn scored the game’s first goal in the first period, added a power-play tally in the second and was credited with his third with 1:19 to play when he was hauled down by Andrei Svechnikov of the Hurricanes on the way to shooting at an open net.

 The score was tied 1-all before Denis Gurianov and Benn scored 2:30 apart in the second on a recently potent Stars power play.